Skip to content

 Short description

-AWS Network Firewall provides more granular control over traffic to and from the resources inside your Amazon Virtual Private Cloud (Amazon VPC).
-To protect your Amazon VPC resources, you can deploy your Network Firewall endpoints in their own subnets and route the workload instance traffic through them.
-This can be done by:
+AWS Network Firewall provides granular control over traffic to and from the resources inside your Amazon Virtual Private Cloud (Amazon VPC).
+To protect your Amazon VPC resources, deploy your Network Firewall endpoints in dedicated subnets and route workload instance traffic through them.
+Complete the following tasks:

 Resolution

-- On the VPC dashboard, click Create VPC.
+2. On the VPC dashboard, choose Create VPC.

-Under Name tag auto-generation, enter a name for the VPC.
+For Name tag auto-generation, enter a name for the VPC.
 For this example, the VPC is named Protected_VPC_10.0.0.0_16-vpc.
-If the Auto-generate option is selected, the name will be added as a name tag to all resources in the VPC.
+When the Auto-generate option is selected, the name is added as a name tag to all resources in the VPC.

 For IPv6 CIDR block, choose No IPv6 CIDR block.